-Here’s some of the week’s rather eclectic food discoveries from the above locations:
+Here are some of the week’s rather eclectic food discoveries from the above locations:

 Drinkpoint.
-I saw reference to this app twice in one day… and realized it is actually a rather brilliant idea.
+I saw a reference to this app twice in one day… and realized it is actually a rather brilliant idea.
 Basically, download the app, you sit on the deck of the pool at your hotel, order drinks from your phone, the order goes to the bar, a waitress brings the drinks to you.
 The app needs hotel subscriber-ship for it to work… and a bit of backend magic, but damn… ordering drinks from your phone… poolside… this takes the Calafia Cafe model to the next level.

 Cafe Gratitude.
-This is a rather fantastic find in Venice, which *seems* to be the coffee capitol of Los Angeles.
-This particular cafe is completely vegan and focuses on sustainable, health conscious food.
+This is a rather fantastic find in Venice, which *seems* to be the coffee capital of Los Angeles.
+This particular cafe is completely vegan and focuses on sustainable, health-conscious food.
 The only milk used in latte type drinks is almond milk.
 I’ve not had much luck with almond milk lattes because most of the time the milk falls apart, it tastes burnt, or it is too bitter.
 But I will say, Gratitude has figured out the secret sauce to make almond cappuccinos work.

 Groundwork Cafe.
 Another coffee shop in Venice… they use milk and soy as well as all the typical raw/vegan/blah blah healthy options.
-This one was a quick stop for us when we were at the laundromat or the grocery store… it’s kinda hidden between a trees, cars, and houses so you have to look for it.
+This one was a quick stop for us when we were at the laundromat or the grocery store… it’s kinda hidden between trees, cars, and houses so you have to look for it.

 Killer Shrimp in Marina del Rey.
 I’m almost embarrassed to mention this place because of its name, the chain restaurant feel, and terrible service.
 But, the food is really good and the seafood so fresh that we went back twice.
 It now has the dubious distinction of having the best Paella I’ve ever eaten.

 Irvine’s Big Stop in Halifax.
 Sigh.
 This is where everyone goes to eat that comes in from the airport and surrounding area.
-Welcome to the reality of Nova Scotia: burgers, fries, onion rings, baloney and eggs, squishy white bread, potatoes that come from the frozen food section, fat filled gravy on dry chicken… food that looks like it came out of a giant vat in a University kitchen… I know… I know… it’s a truck stop and not fine dining.
+Welcome to the reality of Nova Scotia: burgers, fries, onion rings, baloney and eggs, squishy white bread, potatoes that come from the frozen food section, fat-filled gravy on dry chicken… food that looks like it came out of a giant vat in a University kitchen… I know… I know… it’s a truck stop and not fine dining.